The short answer

 | Fish Creek Provincial Park | South | Designated off-leash sections only.
 Wildlife distractions for high-drive BCs |

-Calgary off-leash etiquette: leash up when passing other dogs the first time, scoop poop, clean recall before going off-leash.
+Calgary off-leash etiquette: leash up when passing other dogs the first time, scoop poop, and train a reliable recall before going off-leash.
+The off-leash rules sit within the city's Responsible Pet Ownership Bylaw.

-Nose Hill is the single best Calgary park for satisfied Border Collies.
+Nose Hill is the single best Calgary park for a satisfied Border Collie.

 What sports and clubs are available for Calgary Border Collies?

-- Disc dog — Calgary Disc Dogs club.
-Active in summer at parks
+- Disc dog.
+Active in summer at city parks

 How do I exercise my Border Collie indoors during Calgary winters?